billykong/coursera_scraper/README.md

-# coursera_scrapper
+# coursera_scraper

-A simple scrapper for the couse materails from Coursera.
+A simple scraper for the couse materails from Coursera.

 # Configuration
 Please change the executable_path to your [Chrome](https://sites.google.com/a/chromium.org/chromedriver/)/[PhantomJS](http://phantomjs.org/download.html) driver executable path.